Table Of Contents

 In the next section, we’ll compile a list of some of the best container orchestration tools on the market today — without the technical jargon.

-15 Best Container Orchestration Tools
+15 Container Orchestration Tools To Know

 A top container orchestration platform abstracts away underlying virtual machines or physical servers into a single resource pool.

-You may find these 15 container orchestration tools helpful in your production environment.
+You may find these container orchestration tools helpful in your production environment.

 1. Kubernetes – Open-source container orchestration platform

-In addition, Kubernetes resources and skills are reusable across environments.
+Also, Kubernetes resources and skills are reusable across environments.
 As a result, Kubernetes is less fragmented than, for instance, Linux, where different distributions can differ significantly in how they install software and set up networks.

 2. Docker Swarm – Docker-based cluster management and orchestration tool

 Docker Swarm is a lightweight cluster management tool for Docker-based containers.
 Swarm mode is an open-source framework that enables you to build, deploy, run, update, and simplify container management.
-Docker Swam integrates natively with Docker (a container runtime), providing a powerful combo for orchestrating containers in production.
+Docker Swarm integrates natively with Docker (a container runtime), providing a powerful combo for orchestrating containers in production.

 Compared to Kubernetes, Docker Swarm features emphasize ease of use and simplicity.
 So, although Kubernetes and Docker share many similarities (from Manager nodes to ingress networking and load balancing), Docker Swarm is the more suitable option for organizations seeking an easier way to manage containers.

-3. Redhat OpenShift – Cloud, hybrid cloud, and self-managed orchestration tool
+3. Red Hat OpenShift – Cloud, hybrid cloud, and self-managed orchestration tool

 Yet part of it is also built on Docker.